johanneshagspiel/johanneshagspiel/README.md

 # 👋  Hi there!

-- ⌨️ I am Johannes Hagspiel, a software developer from Austria.
+- ⌨️ I am Johannes Hagspiel, a software developer from Austria based in Switzerland.
 - 📖  I studied Computer Science at TU Delft and International Business Administration as well as Philosophy at Erasmus University Rotterdam.
 - ✉️ Feel free to [contact me!](https://johanneshagspiel.com/contact)